-Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel and Transuranic Radioactive Wastes (40 CFR Part 191)
+Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel, High-Level and Transuranic Radioactive Wastes (40 CFR Part 191)

-Subpart A limits the radiation exposure of members of the public from the management of spent nuclear fuel and radioactive waste prior to its disposal.
+Subpart A limits the radiation exposure of members of the public from the management and storage of spent nuclear fuel and radioactive waste prior to its disposal.

-Subpart B sets containment requirements for disposal systems, which limit the amount of radioactivityradioactivityThe emission of ionizing radiation released by a source in a given time period.
-The units used to measure radioactivity are curie (Ci) and becquerel (Bq). that may enter the environment for 10,000 years after facility closure.
+Subpart B sets containment requirements for disposal systems, which limit the amount of radionuclides that may enter the environment for 10,000 years after facility closure.
 Subpart B also sets individual protection requirements which limit the amount of radiation to which an individual can be exposed from an undisturbed repository.

 Subpart C includes ground water protection requirements that for 10,000 years after waste disposal, contamination in off-site underground sources of drinking water will not exceed the maximum contaminant level for radionuclides established by the EPA under the Safe Drinking Water Act.